contrick64/daily-diary/README.md

 - `add`: Add an entry inline.
 Requires the -m/--mood and -e/--entry options.
 - `edit`: Edit today's entry without adding any headers.

-The available options are:
+for any command:

-- `-w/--wrap-file`: Wrap the entire contents of today's file.
+- `-w/--wrap-file`: Wrap the entire contents of today's file after editing.

 For the add command, these are required:
 - `-m/--mood`: The mood character and word(s) to be included, like `+ motivated joyous`
 - `-e/--entry`: The text to be entered into your diary.